braydie/HowToBeAProgrammer/en/1-Beginner/Personal-Skills/04-How to Debug Using a Log.md

 # How to Debug Using a Log

 *Logging* is the practice of writing a system so that it produces a sequence of informative records, called a log. *Printlining* is just producing a simple, usually temporary, log.
-Absolute beginners must understand and use logs because their knowledge of the programming is limited; system architects must understand and use logs because of the complexity of the system.
+Absolute beginners must understand and use logs because their knowledge of programming is limited; system architects must understand and use logs because of the complexity of the system.
 The amount of information that is provided by the log should be configurable, ideally while the program is running.
 In general, logs offer three basic advantages:

 - Logs can provide useful information about bugs that are hard to reproduce (such as those that occur in the production environment but that cannot be reproduced in the test environment).
 - Logs can provide statistics and data relevant to performance, such as the time passing between statements.